wrench-project/wrench/SERVERLESS.md

         - Run the function
         - Terminate the storage service and delete the disk
         - Close and delete the unevictable file

+  - What helper services to use?
+    - All the above can be done using `SimpleStorageService` and `ActionExecutor`

 ### API draft